tokenika/tokenika.github.io/web/web.md

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@dantheman/eos-io-software-will-not-suffer-from-denial-of-service-dos-attacks-like-ethereum), by Dan Larimer, June 2017</span>

-#### Logically Consistent Principles for Token Distributions

-The EOS Token distribution has been designed to hopefully create a distribution that is widely perceived to be fair based upon what we believe to be logically consistent principles.

-<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@eosio/logically-consistent-principles-for-token-distributions), by block.one, June 2017</span>

-#### The Message is the Medium

-This post introduces what I think is a fundamental flaw in almost all blockchain designs.
-In brief, it is the emphasis on state as the ‘atomic element’, when we could also build using messages instead.
-The implications of this are quite severe, but also quite hard to understand because the computer science concepts are a bit inaccessible to the non-CS world.

-<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@iang/the-message-is-the-medium), by Ian Grigg, May 2017</span>

-#### What could a blockchain Constitution look like?

-Traditional platforms such as Facebook and Twitter have a terms of service that define acceptable behavior of users.
-These terms of service create a hub and spoke model where Facebook and Twitter are the hub and the users are the spokes.
-A decentralized platform needs to have a peer-to-peer terms of service.

-<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@dantheman/what-could-a-blockchain-constitution-look-like), by Dan Larimer, June 2017</span>

-#### On a Principled Approach to Blockchain Governance - 7 Requirements

-One of the things that I learnt in the CAcert adventure was that governance was critical to the safe operation of large communities.
-How large is large ... is a question of much debate, but to put it bluntly, this is needed beyond say a 2 digit size, which I’ve always seen as around 30, but certainly well before Dunbar’s number of 150

-<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@iang/on-a-principled-approach-to-blockchain-governance-7-requirements), by Ian Grigg, May 2017</span>

 #### Blockchains should be designed like massively multiplayer games

 In my previous article I made a case about why general purpose blockchains shouldn’t use the UTXO transaction model.
 Now I will make the case that blockchains should not store state in transactions and I will do so by borrowing lessons learned from massively multiplayer online games.